odud-by/uae-fdi-resilience-analysis/README.md

 **3. Explicit structural investment strategy**

 The National Investment Strategy 2031 targets raising annual FDI to AED 240 billion and expanding total FDI stock to AED 2.2 trillion.
 Complementary reforms — including 100% foreign ownership provisions and the NextGen FDI programme — reinforce competitiveness.
-This is an expansionary medium-term policy push, reinforcing that the post-2023 step-up reflects stronger positioning rather than a temporary surge.
+This is an expansionary medium-term policy push, reinforcing that the post-2023 step-up reflects stronger positioning as opposed to a temporary surge.

 ---